How To Name Anything

 Your name sets the tone.

-It's the first chance you get to tell a story and deliver your message.
+The first chance you get to tell a story and deliver your message.

 A strong name can: